HarunUYGUC/HarunUYGUC/README.md

 # 💫 About Me:
-Hi there, I'm Harun. 👋<br>🌱 I learned Python but of course there is still a lot to learn and now I am learning C & C++.<br>⚡ My Thoughts: I'm considering to be a Data Scientist, Machine Learning Engineer or Artificial Intelligence Engineer.
+Hi there, I'm Harun. 👋<br>🔭 I've learned Python well enough, but I'm still trying to learn new things by trying to make something.<br>🌱 I know a little bit of C and C++.<br>⚡ I'm considering to be a Data Scientist, Machine Learning Engineer or Artificial Intelligence Engineer.
 But my thoughts may change in the future.

 ## 🌐 Socials: